paul-norman/ip-location-api/README.md

 - geolite2-city

 `UPDATE_TIME` is optional, but if present *(and in standard HH:MM format)*, it will check for / download / reload new data every 24 hours at the time specified.

+`LOAD_LOG_FREQ` is optional, but if present allows adjusting how frequently load progress is logged.
+Defaults to 1000.

 ### MMDB